Dzondzula/CountriesQuickInfo/README.md

 # CountriesQuickInfo
-Learn simple facts about countries fast
+Simple app made with swift using http request to get facts about countries

 ## Example